grayfallstown/chatgpt-diagram-renderer/Readme.md

 # 🚧 ChatGPT Diagram Renderer 🚧

-*This extension is currently in development and will be available in extension stores soon!*
+*This extension is currently only available on firefox and will be available in microsoft extension stores soon!
+Due to issues Chrome store, Chrome support will take more time*

 ---